coredns/coredns/notes/coredns-1.6.3.md

 In this release we have moved the *federation* plugin to [github.com/coredns/federation](https://github.com/coredns/federation), but it is still fully functional in this version.
-In version 1.7.0 we expect to fully deprecate it.
+In version 1.7.0 we expect to deprecate it.

-Further more a slew a spelling corrections and other minor improvements and polish. **And** two new
+Further more a slew a spelling corrections, and other minor improvements and polish. **And** two new
 plugins: *clouddns* and *sign*.

 # Plugins